The Bay State Fellowship Program

 Bay State Fellows must begin the program in the fall term.
 Students who wish to participate should set up a meeting with moll [at] cs [dot] umas [dot] edu (Prof. Robert Moll), and complete the (brief) application process by February 1 of the year they plan to begin their program of studies.

 For planning purposes, students who are interested in the Bay State Fellows' program often need to know about eligibility before completing their senior year.
-Therefore, students who notify the school at the start of the Spring semester of their senior year that they wish to start the program in the next fall semester will be accepted into the program at the time of inquiry, if their current GPA is 3.60 or better, and if all other requirements are met.
-However, early acceptance is conditional: students who receive grades below B- in technical courses in their final undergraduate semester may, at the discretion of the School of Computer Science, forfeit their Bay State Fellow status.
+Therefore, students who notify the College at the start of the Spring semester of their senior year that they wish to start the program in the next fall semester will be accepted into the program at the time of inquiry, if their current GPA is 3.60 or better, and if all other requirements are met.
+However, early acceptance is conditional: students who receive grades below B- in technical courses in their final undergraduate semester may, at the discretion of the College of Information and Computer Sciences, forfeit their Bay State Fellow status.

 A student who qualifies for the Bay State Fellowship program must begin the masters program within one year of graduation.

 *Students who enter the University in 2015 or later must have an overall GPA of 3.70 or higher.